🔎 Research notes:

 The Costco professional tested my hearing in each ear with static in the other ear to test the interaction between both sides and finished by playing louder beeps to test my responsiveness to loud noise.

 The process took about 10 minutes, and we reviewed the results together.
-My care provider explained why certain sounds are more challenging for my hearing loss and compared my test results to the Costco test I took two years ago.
-Happily, my hearing is holding steady.
+My care provider explained why certain sounds are more challenging for my hearing loss.

 Step 3: Choose a Costco hearing aid.